 How do I know if NAD is something I need?

 Are you tired a lot of the time?
 Do you feel like you never get enough sleep?
 Do you want to increase your metabolism?
 Or improve your cardiovascular health?
 These are all good reasons to check it out.
-People with post traumatic stress, anxiety, depression, CTE, Parkinson’s, Alzheimer’s, or dementia will also find NAD therapy useful as well as people trying to detox from alcohol and drugs.
-The reason being is that all these kinds of people have lower than normal levels of NAD in their body due to their conditions.
-People with low levels of NAD can actually be more likely to develop and addition or similar disorders.
+People with post-traumatic stress, anxiety, depression, CTE, Parkinson’s, Alzheimer’s, or dementia will also find NAD therapy useful, as well as people trying to detox from alcohol and drugs.
+The reason is that all these kinds of people have lower-than-normal levels of NAD in their bodies due to their conditions.
+People with low levels of NAD are more likely to develop an addiction or similar disorders.

 How is a NAD IV drip administered?

-In NAD Therapy, the co-enzyme is placed in an IV and slowly dripped into the blood stream.
+In NAD Therapy, the co-enzyme is placed in an IV and slowly dripped into the bloodstream.
 This allows it to bypass the stomach, where it would normally break down, and travel directly to the brain.
-This provides you with a boost of energy, enhanced mood and awareness.
-This is because the energy you get is now from your own natural sources, not other substances.
+This provides you with a boost of energy, enhanced mood, and awareness.
+This is because the energy you get is now from your natural sources, not other substances.
 It has also been claimed to slow the aging process.
 These benefits have opened the door for clinics to use it as a luxury, like a spa treatment.
 That’s why Liquivida Lounge is now offering it.

 So what will I be feeling after taking a NAD drip?

 You can feel a nice energy and mood boost shortly after getting it.
-If you’re tired all the time like me, you’ll feel the way you always wanted to feel; like you have the ability to take on all the projects that you didn’t have the time or motivation to do.
+If you’re tired all the time like me, you’ll feel the way you always wanted to feel, like you can take on all the projects that you didn’t have the time or motivation to do.
 If you’ve got an important presentation coming up, this will help you nail it.
 In sales, I’ve noticed, people can always tell when you are low energy or just aren’t feeling it.
-It’s subconscious but, people get the feeling like you won’t be able to take care of this project for them or that you don’t have the motivation.
+It’s subconscious, but people get the feeling that you won’t be able to take care of this project for them or that you don’t have the motivation.
 That may not be true, but image is everything in sales.
 You need to project confidence and positivity to earn someone’s business.
 This infusion therapy will help you do that.

 How does NAD IV therapy work for addiction?